Filing Your Return -> Adjusting Your Tax Return

 You can obtain a form T1-Adj, T1 Adjustment Request from the CRA web site, complete it and mail it in, along with documents supporting your change request.

 How Long Will My Adjustment Take?

-The processing time is usually within 2 weeks for an online request, and within 8 weeks for a mailed request.
+The CRA goal for processing time is 2 weeks for an online request, and 8 weeks for a mailed request.
 CRA will either send you a reassessment notice indicating changes that were made to your return, or will explain in a letter why the requested changes were not made.

 Canada Revenue Agency (CRA) Resources